Daelso/granblue-character-ratings/README.md

 This requires express.js, node.js, cheerio, nodemon and axios.
 Open the terminal and begin with ```npm init``` followed by ```npm i``` to hopefully automatically install all required dependencies.

-Run the program by opening your terminal in the main folder and typing ```npm start``` which requires nodemon (you should probably globally install it)
+Run the program by opening your terminal in the main folder and typing ```npm start``` which requires nodemon (you should probably globally install it).
+You may want to run ```nodemon --ignore 'db.json'``` to stop nodemon restarting constantly due to the writefile.

 ## Usage: